privacyguides/privacyguides.org/docs/ai-chat.md

 #### Cloud Providers

 - Should not retain your chats.
-- Should be accessible anonymously (Tor Browser Safest security level).
+- Should be accessible anonymously trough Tor.
-- Providers should only have open-weight models that they self-host.
+- Should only offer self-hosted open-weights models.
 - Should not be rate-limited.

-#### Local Solutions
+#### Local AI

-- Should provide a one-click installer.
+- Should be easy to download and setup, such as having a one-click install process.
 - Should have a built-in model downloader option.
-- Should be customizable (allow modifying the system prompt, temperature, etc.).
+- Should be customizable (the user can modify model "settings", such as the system prompt and model temperature).